What is a One Page Profile & who needs one?

 What to do with your one page profile

 Share your profile with everyone working with your child.
 This could include speech and language therapists, nursery or school staff and grandparents.
+If at secondary school you may want to make lots of A5 size copies to hand out to all your child’s teachers.
 The more information anyone caring for or working with your child has the better those interactions and relationships will be.

 It is also really important to keep the profile updated.
 Even now that my son has an Education Health and Care Plan the one page profile provides a summary.
 Trust me not many people will read the full education plan.